gbv/beaconspec/beacon.md

 The institution meta field contains the name or URI of the organization or of an individual responsible for making available the target database.
-This field corresponds to the `publisher` from the DCMI Metadata Terms.
+This field is maped to the RDF property `dcterms:publisher`.
 For instance the institution meta field value "ACME" can be mapped to this RDF triple:

     :database dcterms:publisher "ACME" .